|

-It’s Father’s Day, 2012 and you’re looking for a fun, healthy experience for you, your Dad and your family.
-Well, we’ve got the answer.
-Join us on June 17th as we raise awareness about prostate cancer and money to support cancer research projects.
-This is an American Cancer Society event and is staged in beautiful, traffic-free Mercer County Park.
-Our event includes something for everyone; a 5K run, a 2 mile walk and the Kids Run For Dad.
-So bring the whole family.
-You’ll be home in time to take Dad to lunch and you’ll be treated to terrific amenities.
-Over 1200 joined us in 2011.
-Why don't you join us this year?
+It's Father's Day, 2016 and if you're looking for a fun, healthy experience for you, your Dad and your family, we've got the answer.
+Join us on Sunday, June 19th as we raise awareness for prostate cancer research.
+This is an American Cancer Society event and is staged in beautiful, traffic-free Mercer County Park in West Windsor, NJ.
+Our event includes something for everyone; a 5K run, a 2 mile walk and the kids run.
+So bring the whole family and don't worry, you'll be home in time to take Dad to lunch!
 Come Run For Dad!

 |